 The Lab delivers innovative and collaborative projects in the areas of corporate governance and business ethics.

-With a focus on the ‘G’ of ESG, the Trinity Corporate Governance Lab undertakes cutting edge interdisciplinary and practitioner-oriented research, engagement and innovation projects in collaboration with industry, policy-makers and researchers.
+With a focus on the ‘G’ of ESG, the Lab undertakes cutting-edge interdisciplinary and practitioner-oriented research, engagement, and innovation projects in collaboration with industry, policy-makers, and researchers.

-For more information, please contact the Director of the Lab, Dr Daniel Malan.
+For more information about how to get involved, please contact the Director of the Lab, Dr Daniel Malan.

-Now in its third year, this series explores contemporary issues in the field of business ethics.
+Now in its fourth year, this series explores contemporary issues in the field of business ethics.

-Currently in planning phase, this action research project in the field of responsible technology will potentially be conducted in partnership with the World Economic Forum and the ADAPT Centre.
+Currently in planning phase, this action research project in the field of responsible technology will potentially be conducted in partnership with the ADAPT Centre.

 In December 2022, Trinity Business School and the World Economic Forum co-hosted a workshop at the International Anti-Corruption Conference in Washington DC.
 The topic was: “What’s Next for Tech for Integrity: Emerging Opportunities, Persisting Challenges and Potential Risks”.
 A recording of the workshop is available here.